freshsomebody/shipping-dispatcher-sample/README.md

 - [ ] Can integrate with APIs, like Google maps APIs, to provides more precise suggestion.

 ### Interact with the backend and database
-- [ ] It currently uses mock data.
+- [X] It currently uses mock data.
 It should fetch and update data to the backend in the real case.
+  - Add json-server to simulate a RESTful backend server

 ### Known bugs
 - [X] The total weight in the dispatcher page won't reset after destroyed